 Acing the Approach

-Getting to the Start of the Climb
+Getting to the Start of the Climbing

 The climber’s path slowly gains altitude as it steadily moves into Shoestring Gully.
-Once in the gully, the trail steepens as you ascend a bouldery stream bed that gradually opens up near the first ice flow.
-If you haven’t yet put on your crampons, this is the place to do so, as this section is often slippery, and the “real” climbing is fast approaching.
+Once in the gully, the trail steepens as you ascend a bouldery streambed that gradually opens up near the first ice flow.
+If you haven’t yet put on your crampons, this is the place to do so, as this section is often slippery and the “real” climbing is fast approaching.

 The First Ice Bulge